 - The Display Screen Equipment Regulations.

-How do I perform Risk Assessments?
+How do I perform a Workplace Risk Assessments?

-Risk Assessments should be carried out by a competent and appropriately trained person within your organisation, who has the ability to identify hazards, categorise and evaluate risks.
+An HSE Risk Assessments should be carried out by a competent and appropriately trained person within your organisation, who has the ability to identify hazards, categorise and evaluate risks.

 The are 5 key steps that need to be taken to ensure that a suitable and sufficient assessment has been made;